rfhs/rfctf-container/readme.md

 ### 00_radio_init.start
 When running a virtual game, this sets up and configures the virtual wifi radios.
 If you want to run a physical game, and have the required "ton" of wifi interfaces, skip this step.

-## The following scripts set up the challenges themselves and expect "fixphy.sh", "namespace_fixup.sh", and "rfhs-container-init" to be in the same directory.
+## The following scripts set up the challenges themselves and expect "fixphy.sh" and "rfhs-container-init" to be in the same directory.
 ### 01_openwrt.start
 This script starts the openwrt container which runs the Access Point half of the wifi challenges.
 It uses the virtual wifi cards created by 00_radio_init.start OR physical wifi cards available in the system.
 It does not verify the capabilities of your physical wifi cards, you are expected to provide 802.11n/Wifi4 or newer wifi cards which support at least 4 APs each.
 You can check with `iw list | grep -A2 'combinations'`.